sk-sahu/sk-sahu.github.io/about.md

 ### Contact me
 I will be happy to have a chat about all the buzz on the field of AI and Tech around alongside scientific discussions.
 You can directly reach me on [Twitter](https://twitter.com/sangram_ksahu).

-Or just drop an email :e-mail: on:
+Or just drop an e-mail:
 [sangramsahu15@gmail.com](mailto:sangramsahu15@gmail.com)